 Our exposure to market risk arises principally from exchange rate risk.
 A substantial portion of our revenues (approximately 73% in fiscal 2016) is received in U.S. dollars.
 We also receive revenues in Japanese yen, euros, U.K. pounds sterling, Australian dollars, Chinese renminbi, South African rand and Indian rupees.
 Our expenses are primarily in Indian rupees and we also incur expenses in U.S. dollars, Chinese renminbi, euros and the currencies of the other countries in which we have operations.
 Our exchange rate risk arises from our foreign currency revenues, expenses, receivables and payables.
 Based on the results of our European operations for fiscal 2016, and excluding any hedging arrangements that we had in place during that period, a 5.0% appreciation or depreciation of the Euro against the U.S. dollar would have increased or decreased, as applicable, our revenues in fiscal 2016 by approximately \$6 million.
-Similarly, excluding any hedging arrangements that we had in place during the U.S. dollar would have increased our expenses in fiscal 2016 by approximately \$6 million.
-Similarly, excluding any hedging arrangements in fiscal 2016 by approximately \$6 million.
-Similarly, excluding any hedging arrangements in fiscal 2016 by approximately \$6 million.
-Similarly, excluding any hedging arrangements in fiscal 2016 by approximately \$6 million.
-Similarly, excluding any hedging arrangements in fiscal 2016 by approximately \$35 million.
+Similarly, excluding any hedging arrangements that we had in place during that period, a 5.0% depreciation of the Indian rupee against the U.S. dollar would have decreased our expenses incurred and paid in Indian rupees in fiscal 2016 by approximately \$35 million.
 Conversely, a 5.0% appreciation of the Indian rupee against the U.S. dollar would have increased our expenses incurred and paid in rupees in fiscal 2016 by approximately \$39 million.

 We have sought to reduce the effect of any Indian rupee-U.S. dollar, Philippine Peso-U.S. dollar, Chinese renminbi-Japanese yen, euro-Romanian leu, Mexican peso-U.S. dollar and certain other local currency exchange rate fluctuations on our results of operations by purchasing forward foreign exchange contracts to cover a portion of our expected cash flows and accounts receivable.
 These instruments typically have maturities of zero to sixty months.
 We use these instruments as economic hedges and not for speculative purposes, and most of them qualify for hedge accounting under the FASB guidance on derivatives and hedging.
 Our ability to enter into derivatives that meet our planning objectives is subject to the depth and liquidity of the market for such derivatives.
 In addition, the laws of China and India limit the duration and amount of such arrangements.
 We may not be able to purchase contracts adequate to insulate us from Indian rupee-U.S. dollar and Chinese renminbi-Japanese yen foreign exchange currency risks.
 In addition, any such contracts may not perform adequately as hedging mechanisms.
-See Item 7-"Management's Discussion and Analysis of Financial Condition and Results of Operations- Foreign Exchange gains (losses), net."
+See Item 7-"Management's Discussion and Analysis of Financial Condition and Results of Operations-Foreign Exchange gains (losses), net."